adnanh/webhook/docs/Hook-Examples.md

 ## Incoming Github webhook

-This example works on 2.8+ versions of Webhook - if you are on a previous series, change `payload-hmac-sha1` to `payload-hash-sha1`.
+This example works on 2.9+ versions of Webhook - if you are on a previous series, change the `check-signature` block to an equivalent `match` block, see the [Hook-Rules](Hook-Rules.md#legacy-match-rules-for-signatures) page for full details.

 ```json
 [